LockBall/WinStartAutoPy/README.md

     install for all users
-    enable everything that puts python in PATH copy python.exe and paste a duplicate with a different name, e.g. python_ht.exe this will allow the bat file to check if this specific instance of python script is running
+    enable everything that puts python in PATH copy python.exe and paste a duplicate with a different name, e.g. python_ht.exe this will allow the *.bat file to check if this specific instance of python script is running
 </pre>